-Visiting Merchant's House MuseumThe Merchant's House Museum is nested in the heart of Lower Manhattan.
+Visiting Merchant's House MuseumThe Merchant's House Museum is nested in in the heart of historic NoHo.
 This historic property literally stands at the unofficial border of Greenwich Village and East Village.
 Washington Square Park is one of the most notable features of these two districts that have been traditionally known for their Bohemian character.
 You can conveniently get to the museum by taking a subway ride to the Astor Place station.
 This underground stop is served by the 4 and 6 lines, which run through most of Manhattan.
 Four additional subway lines stop at the Broadway-Lafayette Street station that's just a few blocks south of the museum.
 You'll also find numerous Metropolitan Transportation Authority (MTA) buses circulating the grid layout of Lower Manhattan.
 Surrounded by multiple triangular plots, the busy Cooper Square doesn't have the most car-friendly layout in the borough.
 Therefore, it's highly recommended that drivers seek parking space in some of the residential neighbourhoods that branch off the Bowery.

 Location: 29 East Fourth Street, New York, NY, 10003